 Jesus said, “Judge not” (Matthew 7:1).
-Does this mean we are never to judge others?
-Is it wrong to have an opinion that someone’s conduct is sinful?
+Did He mean we are never to judge others?
+Is it wrong to discern that someone’s conduct is sinful?
+How should we judge?

 More than first meets the eye